Probate & Estate Administration

 - Final distribution of assets to heirs

-Attorney Lindsay Duvall has significant experience assisting executors, trustees and fiduciaries throughout Maryland including Annapolis and Anne Arundel County in probate and estate administration proceedings.
+Attorney Lindsey Duvall has significant experience assisting executors, trustees and fiduciaries throughout Maryland including Annapolis and Anne Arundel County in probate and estate administration proceedings.

 What happens if someone objects to the Will?